uitsmijter/Documentation/content/contribution/development.md

 # Project information

 This project is written in [Swift](https://www.swift.org).
 Started in Swift version 5.7 and moved on to Swift 5.9.
-Its done with grate support from the [Vapor](https://vapor.codes) framework and the [Swift Server Workgroup](https://www.swift.org/server/) community.
+It's done with grate support from the [Vapor](https://vapor.codes) framework and the [Swift Server Workgroup](https://www.swift.org/server/) community.

 Please check out the [server side swift](https://www.serversideswift.info) conference if you are interested.